Updated: May 20, 2020

 You should monitor travel advisories and only book refundable or exchangeable travel and accommodations.
 You should ensure conference fees are refundable and only book once assured a conference will run.

-I have unspent travel funds in my PER, award, or other fund, excluding external grants, or funding.
+I have unspent travel funds in my PER, internal research account, award, or other fund, excluding external grants or funding.

 An extension of one year will be granted to all such unspent internal accounts.